 - i.
-Interest coverage ratio must be at least 1.5x; - ii.
-Total debt to equity ratio must not exceed 40%, and; - iii.
-Carrying value of the quoted equity investments must be at least 1.5x the carrying amount of the debt security in issue.
+Total debt to equity ratio must not exceed 40%, and; - ii.
+Carrying value of the quoted equity investments must be at least 1.50x the carrying amount of the debt security in issue.

-The company complied with these covenants.
+The Company was compliant with the financial covenants.